hasanrizvi94/pylon-kb-to-ada/README.md

 ## Overview

 This tool provides a comprehensive solution for migrating and maintaining knowledge base content from Pylon to Ada Support.
-It includes both initial sync capabilities and intelligent delta synchronization to keep your knowledge bases up-to-date.
+It includes both initial sync capabilities and delta synchronization to keep your knowledge bases in Ada up-to-date.

 ## Features

 - **Universal Compatibility**: Works with any Ada bot and Pylon account through interactive prompts
 - **Secure Credential Handling**: Prompts for API keys and bot handles at runtime (no hardcoded credentials)
 - **Initial Sync**: Fetches all articles from a Pylon knowledge base and uploads them to Ada
-- **Delta Sync**: Intelligent synchronization that only updates changed articles
+- **Delta Sync**: Intelligent synchronization that only updates changed, deleted or newly created articles
-- **Timestamp-Based Sync**: Uses `last_published_at` timestamps for accurate change detection
 - **Content Conversion**: Automatically converts HTML content to Markdown format
 - **Smart Filtering**: Skips articles with empty content to ensure Ada API compliance
 - **Comprehensive Logging**: Detailed logging for both sync operations and troubleshooting